TritonDataCenter/sdc-amon/README.md

 Amon is a monitoring and alarming system for SmartDataCenter (SDC).
 It has three components: a central master, a tree of relays and agents.
-Monitors (grouping of probes and contacts), probes (things to check and alarm on) and contacts (who and how to contact when there is an alarm) are configured on the master (i.e. on the "Amon Master API").
-Probe data is passed from the master, via the relays to the appropriate agent where the probe is run.
-When a probe fails/trips it raises and event, which passes through the relays up to the master.
+Monitors (grouping of probes and contacts) and probes (things to check and alarm on) are configured on the master (i.e. on the "Amon Master API" or "Amon API" for short).
+Probe data is passed from the master, via the relays to the appropriate amon-agent where the probe is run.
+When a probe fails/trips it raises an event, which passes through the relays up to the master.
 The master handles events by creating or updating alarms and sending notifications to the configured contacts, if appropriate (suppression and de-duplication rules can mean a notification is not always sent).

 # Design Overview

-There is an "Amon Master" HTTP server that runs in the amon smartdc zone.
+There is an "Amon Master" HTTP server that runs in the "amon" smartdc zone.
 This is the endpoint for the "Amon Master API".
 The Amon Master stores long-lived Amon system data (monitors, contacts, probes) in UFDS and shorter-lived data (alarms and events) in redis (a separate "redis" smartdc